 |In their own words||“to create a world where international solidarity, environmental rights, democratic rights and human dignity are universally respected.”|

-- 2015 reported revenue of $1.6 million (CAD, ~USD1.2 million); expenses of $1.7 million (CAD).
-According to its 2015 annual report, 40% of Alternatives’ revenue came from “European governments” and 24% from the Province of Quebec.
+- In 2016, total income was $1.5 million (CAD); total expenses were $1.5 million (CAD).
+According to its 2016 annual report, 25% of Alternatives’ revenue came from “European governments” and 33% from the Province of Quebec.
 Details on which European governments have donated to the organization are not provided.

 - Funding from the Canadian government ended in 2014.
 Previous grants were provided by the Canadian International Development Agency (CIDA): $2 million (CAD) in 2008-10, and $2.4 million (CAD) in 2007.

 - According to a report in the National Post in December 2009, CIDA rejected grant renewal applications and was “set to slash millions of dollars in funding to Alternatives.”

 - Alternatives Canada was founded in Montreal in 1994, and calls itself an “international solidarity organization.”
 Its stated aim is to “help the networking, building, and promoting of innovative initiatives in popular and social movements that are fighting for economic, social, political, cultural and environmental rights.”

 - Engages in highly politicized activities both within Canada and internationally.
 Alternatives claims to promote projects “centered on . . . democracy . . . good governance . . . civil, political, economic, and human rights . . . [and] civil society development, management, and autonomy.”